 Taking a derivative of a function was amongst the very first of symbolic calculations to be performed by a computer, as the operation lends itself surprisingly well to being performed automatically.
 Naturally, it is also implemented in Yacas, through the function D. D is a bodied function, meaning that its last argument is past the closing brackets.
 Where normal functions are called with syntax similar to f(x, y, z), a bodied function would be called with a syntax f(x, y) z.
-Here are two examples of taking a derivative: f(x, y) a bodied function would be called with a syntax f(x, y) z.
-Here are two examples of taking a derivative: f(x, y) a bodied function would be called with a syntax f(x, y) z.
-Here are two examples of taking a derivative: f(x, y) a bodied function would be called with a syntax f(x, y) z.
-Here are two examples of taking a derivative: f(x, y) a bodied function would be called with a syntax f(x, y) z.
-Here are two examples of taking a derivative f(x, y) a bodied function would be called with a syntax f(x, y) z.
-Here are two examples of taking a derivative f(x, y) a bodied function would be called with a syntax f(x, y) z.
-Here are two examples of taking a derivative f(x, y) is f(x, y) and f(x) and f(x) is a constant.
+Here are two examples of taking a derivative: D(x) Sin(x); (taking a derivative) C(x, y) z.
+Here are two examples of taking a derivative: D(x) Sin(x); (taking a derivative) The {D} function also accepts an argument specifying how often the derivative has to be taken.
+In that case, the above expressions can also be written as: D(x, 1) Sin(x); (taking a derivative)